 Google My Business tools will provide even more options for brands to maximize their exposure through Google search – and even promote their Google presence through physical stickers helping to drive traffic.

-Google has added 4 new options for Google My Business listings:
+Google has added 4 new options for Google My Business listings so that it becomes more ‘social media-like’:

 1. There is now a functionality for Welcome offers